Welcome to today's edition of the Rush 24-7 podcast.

 Here we are.

-This is a presidential campaign.
+This is a presidential campaign, a presidential primary campaign.

-And it's hard to pick a starting point of when all this lunacy actually began, but the latest round of it.
+And it's hard to pick a starting point of when all this lunacy actually began, but the latest round of it, the starting point has to be the august former Speaker of the House, a Republican, being interviewed by the professor of history emeritus at Stanford University, suggesting that Ted Cruz is Lucifer.

-Satan, the devil, il Diablo.
+Satan, the devil, El Diablo.

-And he's the most miserable son of a BI itch, Boehner said he ever had to work with, even though he never did work with him.
+And he's the most miserable son of a BI itch Boehner said he ever had to work with, even though he never did work with him.

 The media lapped that up like a dog that hadn't had any water in a week.